WilliamHuang-cn/2017FRCSerialCommunicationTest/README.md

 `sudo nano /boot/cmdline.txt`

+# Using Serial Port with Pi3

+Raspberry Pi3 has a complete different layout from the Pi2.

-# Using the mini-UART port for Pi3
+## Using the mini-UART port for Pi3

-# Using the normal UART port for Pi3
+## Using the normal UART port for Pi3